leandrocarra/css-variables-button/README.md

 Start with a width and height of 0px and bring it up to 400px when the user hovers the button.
 And set a transition to make it appear with a swoosh.

-Use the coordinates to follow the mouse
+Use the coordinates to follow the mouse.

-And then apply a radial-gradient to the background and use a closest-side circle.
+Apply a radial-gradient to the background and use a closest-side circle.
 Closest-side fills the whole before without getting beyond it.

 #### CSS